svdbeemt/domoticz-woonveilig/README.md

-# domoticz-woonveilig
-Domoticz Woonveilig alarmsystem Plugin
+# Domoticz Woonveilig alarmsystem Plugin

 This plugin will connect your Woonveilig Gate01 alarmsystem to Domoticz.
 This plugin was designed for using Domoticz as an addition on controlling the Woonveilig alarmsystem.
 No modifications to your Woonveilig configuration will be made.